 Signs your pet's ears are giving them problems include:

-- scratching at the ears
+- scratching ears;

-- head shaking
+- head shaking;

-- hair loss around the ears
+- hair loss around the ears.